 The monuments were restored by the Monument Conservation Collaborative, a reputable historic monument restoration firm based in Connecticut.
 They were rededicated in October 2010 after being rebuilt with the help of that organization.

 In 2012, the Kentucky General Assembly passed a resolution designating the Wooldridge Monuments as a Kentucky landmark.
+The monuments are a popular tourist destination, as they are one of the only remaining physical reminders of the town’s history.
+The pillars are listed on the National Register of Historic Places.

 See Related: Berlin’s Frightening Gruselkabinett